Donearm/Scientia/content/writing/UX_Writing.md

       are part of error prevention messages.
 * Fidelity
     * In UX, how closely should a prototype match the final product.
+* Information Architecture (IA)
+    * The practice of organizing, structuring, and labeling content in an effective and sustainable way.
 * Interaction Design (IxD)
     * The practice of designing interactive digital products, environments, systems, and services.